jacebenson/jace.pro/content/post/2018-12-02-k19-proposals/index.md

 ### Introduction and Problem Statement

-Two years ago I started a Developer Meetup for servicenow talent to do ad-hoc labs and have happy hours.
+Two years ago I started a Developer Meetup for ServiceNow talent to do ad-hoc labs and have happy hours.
 I didn't want what happened to the SNUG's happening to this event so I volunteered.